MagicianK/BookStore/README.md

 # BookStore
 Simple database interaction written in java for book store.
-You can look at java source codes in bookStore directory
+You can look at java source codes in bookStore directory and sql queries on someSQL.sql file